raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 In the Perceus reference counting GC, memory blocks have mainly two _un-synchronized_ and _synchronized_ states represented by positive and negative counts respectively. heap blocks can be _synchronized_ before they get shared with other threads and are never reverted back to _un-synchronized_ state once they get synchronized.
 But you may wonder if this is necessary or not.
 If you have a memory block with a reference count of 1, that also means it's not shared with any other threads anymore.
 So isn't it possible to use a common count value of 0 to represent unique references?

-The answer is no because we need to synchronize those un-synchronized references with the drops by the other threads once references are synchronized.
+The answer is no because in that case we need to synchronize those references _un-synchronized_ back with drops with a release memory ordering by the other threads once references are synchronized.

 ## Benefitting from the algorithm